TSHEPO-CLOUD/Rubylinters/README.md

 ### Usage

-- Navigate to respective folder ( Rubylinters ), put the file you want to lint in 'data' folder (or copy your code into the 'fake. rb' file) and type `bin/main <your-file-name>` or `bin/main testing.rb` in your terminal.
+- Navigate to respective folder ( Rubylinters ), put the file you want to lint in 'data' folder (or copy your code into the 'testing. rb' file) and type `bin/main <your-file-name>` or `bin/main testing.rb` in your terminal.
 - Result will be shown
 - Follow the instructions above for the live link.